WittVitorHugo/Project_1_Expense_Manager/README.md

 My parents and me came across a problem with our expenses, to know how our family budget has been spent and find a way to save more money, I had an idea.
 As a "good" programmer that have to developer a software for all the problems that appear, I decided to code my own app to solve my problem and keeping code practice.

 ### Solution
 A website that show all expenses datas detailed on graphs, where the datas can be arranged for specifics queries or a overview.
-Datas are obtained from
+Datas are obtained from shopping or credit card receipts photos, that are uploaded using the app on smartphone.
+Using OCR (Optical Character Recognition) process the datas are collected and stored on database.
+Datas can be added manually too.